-What do you think the king did?
+Let's stop right here.
+I want to find out what you think the king did.
+Who thinks the king sold the servant and his family into slavery?
+Raise your hand.
 Invite responses.
-Who thinks the king gave him more time to pay him back?
-Allow responses.
-Who thinks the king told him not to worry about it-that he didn't owe him anything and was free to go?
+Who thinks the king gave him more time to pay back the money?
+Pause for responses.
+Who thinks the king told the servant not to worry about it-that he didn't owe him anything and was free to go?
 Interact with responses.
-Well, for those who thought the king would tell the servant not to worry about it, you're right!
-The king told the servant, "All right, you don't owe me anymore.
-You are free to go."
+Let's find out what the king did.

+King: Okay.
+You don't owe me the money anymore.
+You're free to go.

-Can you believe it?
-How amazing!
-The servant was probably very excited!
-But as he left, he ran into another servant who owed him some money-not as much as the first servant had owed the king, though.
+Storyteller: Wow!
+I didn't see that one coming.
+The servant must have been so excited!
+On his way out he ran into another servant who owed him some money-but not as much money as the first servant had owed the king.
+Not even close.

 What do you think the first servant did?
-Do you think he forgave the other servant since the king had forgiven him so much more?
+Who thinks he forgave the other servant since the king had forgiven him so much more?
+Raise your hands.
 Invite responses.
-Did he give the other servant more time to repay him?
-Pause for responses.
+Who thinks he gave the other servant more time to repay him?
+Encourage responses.
+Who thinks the first servant yelled at the other servant to pay back what he owed him?
+Pause for answers.
+Let's see what happened.

-None of those things happened!
-Instead, the first servant told the other servant, "Pay me what you owe me!
-If you don't, I'll throw you in jail!"
-Wow!
+Servant: Pay back what you owe me or I will throw you in jail until you do!

+Storyteller: Wow!
 That wasn't a good way to respond.
-When the king heard about it, he got very angry.
-The king called back his servant and said, "Shouldn't you have had mercy on your friend like I had mercy on you?"
-Then the king threw the man in jail.
+When the king heard about this, he was furious.
+He called the first servant in front of him and said:

+King: Shouldn't you have had mercy on your friend like I had mercy on you?

+Storyteller: Then the king threw the man in jail.

+Thank the actors for their performances and have them return to their seats.

 What does the word forgiveness mean?
-Is forgiveness saying, "I forgive you" when someone says he's sorry for doing something wrong to you?
+Is forgiveness saying, "I forgive you" when someone apologizes for doing something wrong to you?
 Invite responses.
 Yes, that's a part of forgiveness.
 Jesus said that we must forgive people from our hearts.
 How?
-Allow kids to respond.
+Encourage kids to respond.
 Good thinking.
 When someone hurts us, God has to heal the hurt we have inside first.
 Then we can ask Him to give us what we need to forgive the person who wronged us-and forgive that person from our hearts.

 God forgives, and Jesus showed us how to forgive when He died on the cross for our sins.
 Did He ever sin?
-Allow responses.
+Invite responses.
 No, He didn't-He's perfect.
 But in His mercy, Jesus took all of our sin from us and placed it on Himself.
 He died for our sin so God could forgive us.
 We get to be with God forever and ever when we choose to trust Jesus.
 Jesus healed our relationship with God and put us on the path to life with God.
 Jesus forgave us of a debt-our sin-that we could never be able to repay.
-And because we've been forgiven by God, He calls us to also forgive others.
+And because we've been forgiven by God, He calls us to also forgive others (Ephesians 4:32).